fwbrasil/activate/README.md

 Remember to replace "/location/of/sbt-launch.jar" with the actual location of sbt-launch.jar.
 You can also call this command line directly.
 Remember always to add "-noverify".

+Modify project/ActivateExampleBuild and com/example/foo/activateExampleContext to determine the storage.
+Memory storage is the default value.

 Call sbt inside activate-example folder and create the eclipse project:

 	$ sbt